-If you buy cards claiming to be “Pack New” and they are imperfections present, there is a chance may not be real.
+If you buy cards claiming to be “Pack New” and there are imperfections present, there is a chance it may not be real.

 It’s not unheard of for producers of counterfeit Pokémon cards to slightly damage the cards they produce on purpose to make them look slightly worse or aged - in particular for cards that are from older packs.